-The 2013 California Economic Summit, held in Los Angeles in November, was the second annual gathering of leaders focused on working together to put California's economy on a sustainable path for growth.
+The 2014 California Economic Summit - Capitol Day held in Sacramento in August was the third annual gathering of leaders focused on working together to put California's economy on a sustainable path for growth.

 Capping the work of seven Action Teams and 16 regional forums in 2013, Summit participants concluded the twin pillars of immediate job creation and long-term competitiveness for California are:

 - Investing in people, infrastructure and innovation in creative ways to prepare our state and our regions to compete in the 21st century global economy

 - Streamlining our complex regulatory processes to reduce cost of doing business while maintaining our environmental standards

 Continuing the collaboration of California Forward and the California Stewardship Network, the California Economic Summit enables Action Teams working on seven priorities designed to advance the state's triple bottom line: a prosperous economy, a sustainable environment and community equity.